-Cannon Flowers and Serena Connelly are my kind of entrepreneurs.
-Cannon and Serena wanted to learn – and to demonstrate – how business tools can be used to make a positive impact on society.
-But they didn’t just talk about social entrepreneurship.
-They didn’t just convene summits, put on high-profile seminars or publish whitepapers.
-No – they started an It’s A Grind coffee shop franchise in the Deep Ellum neighborhood of Dallas.
+Serena Connelly is my kind of entrepreneur.
+Serena wanted to learn – and to demonstrate – how business tools can be used to make a positive impact on society.
+But she didn’t just talk about social entrepreneurship.
+She didn’t just convene summits, put on high-profile seminars or publish whitepapers.
+No – she started an It’s A Grind coffee shop franchise in the Deep Ellum neighborhood of Dallas.

 As many of you know, It’s a Grind was no ordinary coffee shop.
 It was a social enterprise, founded on principles of respect for employees and seeking to meet basic human needs (including a living wage and health insurance for hourly employees).
 It was a social experiment.